Problem

 When you delete a file, normally it will be sent to Recycle Bin.
 You can find it by searching Recycle Bin or going to the $Recycle.Bin folder in File Explorer.

-If the deleted files are not in the Recycle Bin, then they might have been permanently deleted.
+If the deleted files are not in the Recycle Bin, then they might have been permanently deleted or they are still in the hard drive while you can't see them normally.
 When this happens, the space of the files will be marked as free, and other data can overwrite it.
 As for other possibilities, check what we've discussed in Part 1.

 Recycle Bin doesn't delete files for no reason.
 Windows users can customize the storage time of deleted files in the Recycle Bin.
 You can choose to let Recycle Bin delete the files automatically after keeping them for 1 day, 14 days, 30 days, 60 days, or never.
 However, one needs to note that when Recycle Bin is full, it won't be able to store more files, and users may not be able to find their deleted files in it.
 Therefore, expanding the size of your Recycle Bin is quite necessary.